For how many times a day you depend on your remembrance? Human memory psychology is complex.

 What happens when you visit a Zoo?
 You get the ticket, see the animals available there, take pictures, have fun, and come back.
 It is a kind of script that you remember.

-Episodic memory deals with the recall of personal experiences.
+Episodic type deals with the recall of personal experiences.
 It also carries the sensations, emotions, and association with a particular event.

 - How did you celebrate your birthday when you were a child?

-- What happened during the Second World War? (these are like flashbulb memory)
+- What happened during the Second World War? (these are like flashbulb type things)

 Implicit Type of Information Storage: